 Your HIN is located on the top right side of the transom, above the water line.
 The U.S. Coast Guard requires that your HIN be permanently affixed and remain on the top right side of the transom.
-The first three digits represent the Nautique manufacturer, Correct Craft, Inc. (CTC) The next five digits are the boat's serial number.
+The first two digits refer to the country of manufacture (U.S.).
+The next three digits represent the Nautique manufacturer, Correct Craft, Inc. (CTC) The next five digits are the boat's serial number.
 The next digit is a letter from "A" where "A" = January through "L" where "L" = December, designating the month the boat was made.